seanorama/masterclass/security-advanced/README.md

 ##### Manually install missing components

-- (Optional) Use the 'Add Service' Wizard to install Knox (and optionally Hbase, Kafka, Storm)
+- (Optional) Use the 'Add Service' Wizard to install Knox (and Hbase, if not already installed)
+  - When prompted for the Knox password, set it to `BadPass#1`